rubyworks/rubytest/README.md

       -r rspecial
       spec/spec_*.rb

-There is also a Rake task.
-In your Rakefile,
+If you are using a build tool to run your tests, such as Rake or Fire, it is best to shell out to `rubytest`.
+This keeps your test environent as prestine as possible.

+    desc "run tests"
+    task :test
+      sh "rubytest"
+    end

+RubyTest comes with a Rake task plugin, but its use is all but deprecated because it's basically just a glorified rendition of the above.

     require 'rubytest/rake'

-    Test::Rake::TestTask.new do |run|
+    Test::Rake::TestTask.new :test do |run|
-      require 'lemon'
+      run.requires << 'lemon'
-      run.files << 'test/test_*.rb'
+      run.files = 'test/test_*.rb'
     end

 See the Wiki for more information on the different ways to run tests.